Umar Farouk Abdulmutallab: Background

 Abdulmutallab attended Essence International School and also took classes at the Rabiatu Mutallib Institute for Arabic and Islamic Studies, named for his grandfather, at that time.
 He also attended The British School of Lomé, Togo.
 He was considered a gifted student, and enjoyed playing PlayStation games and basketball.
 According to multiple people who knew him at the time, Abdulmutallab became very pious in his teenage years, detaching himself from others his age.
 He condemned his father's banking profession for charging interest, which is prohibited in Islam, and urged him to quit.

-For the 2004–5 academic year, Abdulmutallab studied at the Sana'a Institute for the Arabic Language in Sana'a, Yemen, and attended lectures at Iman University.
+For the 2004–05 academic year, Abdulmutallab studied at the Sanaʽa Institute for the Arabic Language in Sana'a, Yemen, and attended lectures at Iman University.

 London: September 2005 – June 2008

 Abdulmutallab began his studies at University College London in September 2005, where he studied Engineering and Business Finance, and earned a degree in mechanical engineering in June 2008.

-He was president of the school's Islamic Society, which some sources have described as a vehicle for peaceful protest against the actions of the United States and the United Kingdom in the War on Terrorism.
+He was president of the school's Islamic Society, which some sources have described as a vehicle for peaceful protest against the actions of the United States and the United Kingdom in the war on terrorism.
 During his tenure as president, along with political discussions, the club participated in activities such as martial arts training and paintballing; at least one of the Society's paintballing trips involved a preacher who reportedly said: "Dying while fighting jihad is one of the surest ways to paradise."
 He was well liked as president of the society and considered to be moderate though politically engaged.
 He organized a talk about the detention of terror suspects, and walked down Gower Street in an orange jumpsuit.

 He organized a conference in January 2007 under the banner "War on Terror Week", and advertised speakers including political figures, human rights lawyers, speakers from Cageprisoners, and former Guantánamo Bay detainees.
 One lecture, Jihad v Terrorism, was billed as "a lecture on the Islamic position with respect to jihad".

 During those years, Abdulmutallab "crossed the radar screen" of MI5, the UK's domestic counter-intelligence and security agency, for radical links and "multiple communications" with Islamic extremists.

 At the age of 21, Abdulmutallab told his parents that he wanted to get married; they refused on the grounds that he had not yet earned a master's degree.

-On 12 June 2008, Abdulmutallab applied for and received from the US embassy in London a multiple-entry visa, valid until 12 June 2010, with which he visited Houston, Texas, from 1–17 August 2008.
+On 12 June 2008, Abdulmutallab applied for and received from the U.S. embassy in London a multiple-entry visa, valid until 12 June 2010, with which he visited Houston, Texas, from 1 to 17 August 2008.

 After graduating from university, Abdulmutallab made regular visits to the family town of Kaduna, where his father was known for financing local mosque construction and other public works.